foxitsoftware/Create-react-app-hook-Example/README.md

 _Note:The root folder of `Foxit PDF SDK for Web` is referred as `root` in the following._

 Foxit PDF SDK for Web provides a boilerplate project for React app which was created by "create-react-app".
-This example can be found at `root/integrations/` inside Foxit PDF SDK for Web package.

 ### Overview the project structure